-- 1. Caregivers of all newborns in Ontario should receive an ISCC for biliary atresia screening. - 2.
-At the time of discharge please ensure families have an ISCC and provide brief instruction on screening.
+- 1. Caregivers of all newborns in Ontario should receive an ISCC shortly after the birth of their baby for biliary atresia screening. - 2.
+Hand out the ISCC either at the time of discharge, or ideally while performing the newborn screening dried blood spot or CCHD screening.
+A brief instruction from the frontline care provider distributing the card should follow.
 Please refer to the Frontline Education Script (Appendix B) for recommended discussion points. - 3.
-It is strongly recommended to document the distribution and teaching in your discharge checklist/patient medical record, as per your organization documentation standard.
+It is strongly recommended to document the distribution and teaching in your discharge checklist/patient medical record, as per organization documentation standard.